(For a synopsis of the tragedy, please see What was the Golden Calf?)

 - When you want to discuss real issues of emunah and serving Hashem and genuine Torah observance, are you ever waved off, rejected, mocked, or even attacked?
 (You might even do this to yourself.)

-- Are you tempted to follow people who couldn't possibly have the answers because they don't possess your Jewish tradition and yichus?
+- Are you tempted to follow people who couldn't possibly have the answers since they don't possess Jewish tradition or yichus?

 - Do you see people insisting that you follow them when you clearly see they're holding up a well-known and forbidden idol...but you're caught up in your fear and peer pressure, and anyway, they've got such convincing reasons for what they're doing?